-On November 4, 2021, Watford Holdings announced it changed its name to Somers Group Holdings Ltd. ("Somers", or the "Company", or the "Parent"), and that Watford Re Ltd. changed its name to Somers Re Ltd. ("Somers Re").
-All references to Somers and Somers Re throughout the notes to the consolidated financial statements refer to legacy Watford Holdings Ltd. and Watford Re Ltd., unless otherwise indicated.
+On November 4, 2021, Watford Holdings announced it changed its name to Somers Group Holdings Ltd., and that Watford Re Ltd. changed its name to Somers Re Ltd. All references to Somers and Somers Re throughout the notes to the consolidated financial statements refer to legacy Watford Holdings Ltd. and Watford Re Ltd., unless otherwise indicated.